arsenvlad/arm-examples/customdata-ssh-keys/README.md

 az group create -n avcd1 -l eastus2
 ```

-Deploy template with customdata-script-example.sh containing sample script to run with sample SSH public keys (do NOT use these exact keys, they are just for testing)
+Deploy template with customdata-script-example.sh containing sample script to run with sample SSH public keys (do NOT use these exact keys, they are just for testing).
+Also, make sure that the script contains LF (newlines) and not Windows carriage returns (CRLF).
 ```
 az group deployment create -g avcd1 --template-file create-vm-with-customdata.json --parameters customData=@customdata-script-example.sh
 ```